 Residents Maintain Autonomy

-In Abigail House for Nursing & Rehabilitation, 10.68% Percentage of Patients
+In Abigail House for Nursing & Rehabilitation, 11.17% of Patients

-This datapoint measures the percentage of long-term stay patients that needed increased assistance with activities of daily living over time.
+This is the percentage of patients that needed additional assistance with activities of daily living over time.
 High levels of needing for assistance with ADL's may indicate decline of a resident's well-being.

 Ability to Keep Residents Mobile

-In Abigail House for Nursing & Rehabilitation, 12.9% Percentage of Residents
+In Abigail House for Nursing & Rehabilitation, 6.41% of Residents

 Short-term Care: Rehospitalizations

-In Abigail House for Nursing & Rehabilitation, 12.9 Percentage of Residents Rehospitalized
+In Abigail House for Nursing & Rehabilitation, 6.41% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Abigail House for Nursing & Rehabilitation, 8.37 Percentage of Patients
+In Abigail House for Nursing & Rehabilitation, 3.08% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Abigail House for Nursing & Rehabilitation, 80.92% Percentage of Resident
+In Abigail House for Nursing & Rehabilitation, 74.93% of Resident

 - Cooper University HospitalAcute Care Hospitals 0.51 miles away1 Cooper Plaza Camden New Jersey 08103Voluntary non-profit - Private(856) 342-2000